-GROUP LEADERS (Instructors)
+GROUP LEADERS (LARS Instructors on duty)

 • Duck, cover and hold.
 Aftershocks may occur in a large event.
 Should this occur, horizontal relocation away from glass is recommended and duck, cover and hold will be practiced again.

 If the Fire Safety Director confirms with Maintenance or other staff, that there are large cracks that could be a sign of structural failure, the building will be evacuated.